The Government Investment in Decarbonising Industry (GIDI) Fund

 The Government is working in partnership with business to accelerate the decarbonisation of process heat in industry and stimulate the domestic economy supporting employment.
 If you have a carbon reduction plan and are looking to accelerate it, your project may be eligible for funding.

-ROUND 2 IS OPEN
+ROUND 2 IS CLOSED

 In total 14 companies will receive $22.88m in co-funding to help their businesses transition away from fossil fuels.

 They have combined emissions savings the equivalent of taking 49,000 cars off the road.

 - Round 2 RFP opens: Thursday 15 April 2021

 - Applicant Briefing Session: 11am, Tuesday 27 April 2021 (via Teams)

 - Deadline for questions: 4pm, Friday 30 April 2021

 - Deadline for proposals: 5pm, Monday 17 May 2021

 - Applicants notified of outcome: from 4 August 2021

 - Announcement of results: by 30 September 2021.